 Stories and Articles

-For more information about Entrepreneur Day or the Lavin Entrepreneur Program, please visit the Lavin Entrepreneurship Center website or call (619) 594-2781.
+For more information about Entrepreneur Day, the California Entrepreneurship Educator’s Conference or the Lavin Entrepreneur Program, please visit The Lavin Entrepreneurship Center or call 619-594-2781.